LAB414-TEAM/LAB414_HPCDLL_Website/tool/README.md

 #### Excel to Json
-Can change Excel format to Json format
+How to change Excel file to Json file ?
+* Step 1:
+Check Excel file format like the example_format.xlsx.
+* Step 2:
+Use excel_to_json.py to change.
 ```
 python excel_to_json.py example_format.xlsx test.json
 ```